Public hearings set for economic growth

 Kim Fischels and Robert Koenigsfeld were in attendance and explained that the business is expanding its current location at a cost of $300,000.

-They stated that not only is the physical building expanding but they are also looking in create employees as well.
+They stated that not only is the physical building expanding but they are also looking to create employees as well.

 In a memo to the council, Ward explained that the company is located within an urban renewal area and tax increment funds could possibly be used toward the expansion.